 Pâte à choux is said to have been invented in France by the head chef of the court of Caterina de’ Medici, an Italian noblewoman who had come to France to marry French King Henry II.

 If you are a chocolate addict like me, this is a dessert that you should definitely try during any trip to France.

 Read more: 10 French Pastries You Need To Try in France

 Few countries can take you on such magical culinary-themed journies quite like France.
 With so much delicious cheese, wine, bread, and an incredible array of traditional and popular dishes, a lifetime is simply not enough to try all the good, the great, and the life-changing food in France.

-If you are in the mentioned reasons, be sure to source out the dishes mentioned.
-Nothing beats true authenticity quite like ordering from a restaurant or bakery in the very place a certain dish or food was first invented.
+If you are in the mentioned places in France, be sure to source out the dishes mentioned.
+Nothing beats true authenticity quite like ordering from a restaurant or bakery in the very place where a certain dish or food was first invented.

 But if not, there’s still a world of food to enjoy and uncover throughout the country.
 From the green plains of the north to the sun-kissed cobbles of the south, French cuisine thrives in all corners of the country.

 Eat until your heart is content.
 Drink until you’re merry.
 And be sure to make great food and drink an integral part of any trip to France.